 Why your time to hire is letting down the candidate and how to overcome this.

-The time to hire should be a priority in any talent acquisition strategy.
+The time to hire should be a priority in a talent acquisition strategy.
 The longer a candidate has to wait the greater the risk of drop out and overall negative implications for their hiring journey.

 Considering this, to measure the exact time to hire, calculate the time from when a candidate enters the talent pipeline to the moment they accept a job offer.